HairyQ/Redhat-Summit/Demo_1-GenAI/Step 1: Demo Data Collection/Step-by-Step Guide.md

 If you would like to download your own new data, follow the steps below.
 Additional data transformation may be required.

-NOTE: Many of these variables (MSN ID, Aircraft Component, Person 1_Function, State Reference, Flight Phase, Primary Problem, Anomaly, Result) will need to be manually entered into IBM Maximo as Dynamic List Values.
+NOTE: Many of these variables (MSN ID, Person 1_Function, State Reference, Flight Phase, Primary Problem, Anomaly, Result) will need to be manually entered into IBM Maximo as Dynamic List Values.
 This process may take some time, so keep the data to as few records as needed.
 If more records as needed, try to consolidate these variables to only have a handful of unique values.

 ### Download New Data